piyushagni5/langchain-ai/README.md

 ## Folder Structure

-All notebooks are organized chapter-wise under the `notebooks/` directory.
+All notebooks are organized chapter-wise.
 Each chapter aligns with a specific blog post and builds progressively on the concepts covered earlier.

 ---

-## Environment Setup for LangChain Tutorials (Jupyter + VS Code)
+## Environment Setup for LangChain Tutorials (Jupyter Notebook + VS Code)

 This guide will help you set up a Python environment for running LangChain tutorials in **Jupyter Notebooks** and connect it as a kernel in **Visual Studio Code**.